Skip to main content

 How to make the replacement ratio work for you

-Use the replacement ratio calculation as a guideline when retirement is five or more years away.
-Once you’re nearing retirement (or if you’ve already retired), begin detailed tracking and analysis of your expenses and your projected retirement income.
-Work with a financial professional to develop strategies to help you meet your retirement income needs, including ways to reduce expenses or increase income once you retire.
-Your financial professional can also help you identify financial challenges you may face in retirement and develop approaches for addressing them.
+It's essential to view the replacement ratio as a ballpark estimate rather than a strict formula.
+When retirement is five or more years away, use this calculation as a guideline.
+As you approach retirement or if you've already retired, start detailed tracking and analysis of your expenses and projected retirement income.
+Work with a financial professional to develop strategies to meet your retirement income needs.
+This may include ways to reduce expenses or increase income once you retire.
+A financial professional can also help identify potential financial challenges in retirement and develop plans to address them.

 Like what you’re reading?